timeplus-io/metabase-proton-driver/README.md

 # Proton driver for Metabase

-This repo is a forked from https://github.com/ClickHouse/metabase-clickhouse-driver with necessary revisions to better fit streaming processing and Proton.
+This repo is a forked from https://github.com/ClickHouse/metabase-clickhouse-driver with necessary revisions to better fit Proton.

 ## Add database